arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 |						|												|

-####4.
+<b>4.
 Describe how, and identify where in your code, you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.</b>

 The code for training the model is located in the eigth cell of the ipython notebook.

 To train the model, I used an ....

-####5.
+Epoch I cut off as learning rate stop climbing and start oscilating.
+The reason why learning is cut off as it starts to oscilate is because any further learning will only result in overfitting, the optimal model is the one that stops right when learning rate starts to plateau.

+<b>5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+In this case, discuss why you think the architecture is suitable for the current problem.</b>

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.